viam-labs/viamcodelabs/site/viamguides/src/environment-variables/environment-variables.md

 ### What You’ll Learn

 - How to create a Python virtual environment
-- How to store and reuse values as environement variables in Python
+- How to store and reuse values as environment variables in Python
 - How to move control code to your machine
 - How to use environment variables during development and in production